yubrot/llrl/README.md

 - Linux x64
   - llrl does not take into account support for other platforms
 - glibc
-  - Not tested other C libraries but llrl depends a few implementation-details of glibc (plase see [rt/rt.c](./rt/rt.c))
+  - Not tested other C libraries but llrl depends a few implementation-details of glibc (check at [rt/rt.c](./rt/rt.c))
 - clang
 - LLVM 11.0
   - I use [llvmenv](https://github.com/llvmenv/llvmenv) for building LLVM